Build your own crate on wheels from pallet wood to add storage to any room in your home. Here’s how.

 For this project, you will need eight 30-inch long pieces of pallet wood and eight 15-inch shorter pieces of pallet wood.
 The longer pieces will be the sides of your crate and the shorter boards will be the ends.

-Step 3: Make your crate base.
+Step 3: Assemble your crate base.

 DIY wood crate base